 But, as anyone with an analytical mind will contend, these numbers lack the contextual application to make them worthy decision-making tools.

-sad interested spectator I am, I took some of the stats and pulled out a save % statistic, comparing the same set of goalkeepers.
+Being the sad interested spectator I am, I took some of the stats and pulled out a save % statistic, comparing the same set of goalkeepers.
 Butland drops right down the table to 14th.
 The same impact is seen by Pickford, who claims a very strong 4th spot in quantity of saves, but drops to 18th place in save percentage.

 Nonetheless, I feel that the question for Butland isn’t whether he travels, but whether he starts.
 He has a huge potential both at club and international level, and has impressed when he’s appeared for England previously.
 Butland is every bit the modern shot-stopper, if lacking in the hollywood-sidewinder-assist department.

 Likelihood of needing to know Russian this summer: 90%

 I can’t quite put my finger on it, but something about Pickford is very unorthodox.
 Whether it’s his left foot, expressive hand movement during games or love of a parry, watching Pickford in action is an experience of its own.
 This is a young star certainly not lacking in the hollywood-sidewinder-assist department – arguably England’s only proponent of the ‘modern day’ ability to distribute accurately across various distances at the highest level.
 He also hasn’t missed a single minute of Premier League football this season.